Impulse Theatre Code of Conduct

 Be kind to others.
 Do not insult or put down other attendees.
 Behave professionally.
-Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate for Impulse Theatre, whether on-stage or off.
+Any harassment or sexist, racist, homphobic, or other exclusionary jokes are not appropriate for Impulse Theatre, whether on-stage or off.

 When onsite at any performance or workshop venue please attend safety briefings where relevant, adhere to all safety guidelines, and follow any-and-all instructions given by venue management and staff.